zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

-# Routing MultiTenancy Configuration
+# Routing Multitenancy Configuration

 Zowe supports management of multiple sysplexes whereby different sysplexes can serve different purposes or different customers.
 The use case for multi-sysplex support is when a service provider manages sysplexes for multiple customers.
 This configuration makes it possible to have a single access point for all customers, and properly route and authenticate across different sysplexes.

 ## Component Layout example

-In the multi-tenancy environment, certain Zowe components may be enabled, while others may be disabled.
-The multi-tenancy environment expects one central API ML that handles the discovery and registration as well as routing to the API ML installed in specific sysplexes.
+In the Multitenancy environment, certain Zowe components may be enabled, while others may be disabled.
+The multitenancy environment expects one central API ML that handles the discovery and registration as well as routing to the API ML installed in specific sysplexes.
 As such, different setups are required for the V2 version of the API ML on the central node and on the specific customer environments.

-When using a multi-tenancy environment, ensure that the following Zowe components are either enabled or disabled:
+When using a multitenancy environment, ensure that the following Zowe components are either enabled or disabled:

 - **Domain API ML**
   - Gateway and Discovery Service: **enabled**